-- 1. Submit a Nursing Application to the Department of Allied Health Science.
-Applicants who misrepresent/ omit information from the application form become ineligible for admission or subject to dismissal after admission has been granted. - 2.
-Request official transcript(s) to be mailed to both the registrar's office and the nursing program.
+- Submit a Nursing Application to the Department of Allied Health Science.
+Applicants who misrepresent/ omit information from the application form become ineligible for admission or subject to dismissal after admission has been granted. - Request official transcript(s) to be mailed to the registrar's office and the Registered Nursing Department.
 Transcripts must be sent from any college, university, school of nursing, vocational/technical, and/or any other school(s) attended beyond high school or completion of a GED.